Make Congress Work Again!

 Our Mission

-We are a civic initiative dedicated to restoring bipartisan problem-solving in Congress so the
+We are a civic initiative dedicated to restoring bipartisan problem-solving in Congress so the nation’s most important issues can finally move forward.

 America Deserves a Congress that Works.